bradleymubenga777/full-stack-roadmap/README.md

 2. Enter the folder of the resource you want to use and read the markdown.

 ## How to contribute
 Contributing is very easy!
-If you have learned someting new on the <a href="">Full Stack Road Map</a> and you believe it will be a great additon to the repo then follow these steps to contribute:
+If you have learned someting new on the <a href="https://roadmap.sh/">Full Stack Road Map</a> and you believe it will be a great additon to the repo then follow these steps to contribute:

 1. Fork this repo.
 2. Make changes and add some fire stuff!